corda/corda/docs/source/running-the-demos.rst

 6. In the "IRS Demo: Run Nodes" window you'll see a lot of activity when you run the trade and when you change the date.
    The date change rolls the clock forwards and causes the nodes to agree on the fixings over a period.

 This demo also has a web app.
-To use this, set up the trades and then navigate to http://localhost:10005/web/irsdemo and http://localhost:10007/web/irsdemo to see each node's view of the ledger.
+To use this, run nodes and upload rates, then navigate to http://localhost:10005/web/irsdemo and http://localhost:10007/web/irsdemo to see each node's view of the ledger.

 To use the web app, click the "Create Deal" button, fill in the form, then click the "Submit" button.
 You can then